 Mini ownership can be a real joy – fantastic handling and huge fun at a most affordable level.
-But don’t turn joy into despair though by buying a dud.
-Here’s how to find a good one.
+But don’t court despair by buying a dud.
+Here’s our very big guide to a very small car

-Since the Mini arrived and it remains one of the most entertaining small cars of all time.
+The Mini was, and is, one of the most entertaining small cars of all time.
 Issigonis designed the handling to be safe and easy, but inadvertently created a miniature racer – the cornering speeds you can achieve, and the amount of fun you can have behind the wheel, are beyond any expectations of what was intended to be a practical economy car.

-Assistance for this guide was provided by Dean Theobald of Dean’s Minis (01353 722888, www.deansminis.com) and Gavin Parish of Somerford Mini (01249 721421).
-Both warn about cars on the market not being quite what they seem, so read on to ensure you bag a good ‘un.
+Assistance for this guide was provided by Dean Theobald of Dean’s Minis and Gavin Parish of Somerford Mini.
+Both warn about cars on the market not being quite what they seem, so read on to ensure you bag a good one.

 A Mini will rust pretty much anywhere that isn’t made of rubber or glass.
 This not only means keeping an eye out for corrosion and bodges, but also checking originality.
 Minis that still look factory fresh are getting ever scarcer, so do your homework and check for the little clues that may hint at restoration work: Are the badges and graphics in the right place?
 Does it wear the correct bumpers and trim?
 Has a City E model been turned into yet another Cooper replica?
 Any one of the huge number of Mini specialists out there will help you answer these questions.

 There’s no attempt to hide seams on a Mini.
 Some are very visible – the ones running from the roof down each corner – while others are hidden on the ‘other side’ of the body.
 This includes the snout, so start your inspection here.
-Checking on Minisport.com reveals that the front panel – containing indicators holes, front valance and grille opening – ranges from £170.52 for a 1990-1996 Mini, up to £211.60 for a square-nosed Clubman and £240.47 for a MkI.
+Mini Sport provides the front panel – containing indicators holes, front valance and grille opening – ranges from £170.52 for a 1990-1996 Mini, up to £211.60 for a square-nosed Clubman and £240.47 for a Mk1.
 You can get just the outer skin for more like £50, but if that has started to rot, then more extensive corrosion behind it is very likely indeed.
 Get the car on full steering lock to enable you to check the inner wheelarches on each side.

 If all is good so far, then inspect the sills – especially around the jacking points, which can be bought separately for less than £10 each.
 Sills – inner and outer – will set you back less than £50 per side, but again, it’s the labour to fit them that’s the problem.
 In addition, it’s highly likely that rot will then be found in the floors, which makes checking these a sensible next step.
 A hand on the carpets will swiftly let you know whether water ingress is a problem.
 It’s not really possible to lift the carpets (because it’s one big section) so you really need to get underneath the car – not easy with a Mini – to check the condition of the floors.